JetBrains/kotlin-mobile-docs/topics/create-first-app.md

     >
     {type="note"}

-Now you can either continue reading or watch the video "Kotlin Multiplatform Multiverse, Episode 2: Your First Kotlin Multiplatform Mobile App Tutorial" by Ekaterina Petrova, Kotlin Developer Advocate.
-The video is pretty much the same as the instructions below.
+You can also watch a video of this tutorial created by Ekaterina Petrova, Kotlin Developer Advocate.

 <video href="GcqFhoUuNNI" title="Kotlin Multiplatform Multiverse, Episode 2: Your First Kotlin Multiplatform Mobile App Tutorial"/>